KamiliaBlow/Lancer-communication-module/README.md

 # Lancer-communication-module personal version
-This is a fork for a foundry module this isn't meant for others to use so copy and use at your own risk!
+This is a fork for personal use,  this isn't meant for others to use so copy and use at your own risk!
+You can find the original foundry module can be found at https://github.com/KamiliaBlow/Lancer-communication-module .
 Update note
 ```
 Update v0.5.1